DataDog/browser-sdk/packages/logs/README.md

 After the Datadog browser logs SDK is initialized, it is possible to:

-- Set the entire context for all your loggers with the `setLoggerGlobalContext (context: Context)` API.
+- Set the entire context for all your loggers with the `setGlobalContext (context: object)` API.
-- Add a context to all your loggers with `addLoggerGlobalContext (key: string, value: any)` API.
+- Add a context to all your loggers with the `setGlobalContextProperty (key: string, value: any)` API.
-- Get the entire global context with `getLoggerGlobalContext ()` API.
+- Get the entire global context with the `getGlobalContext ()` API.
+- Remove context property with the `removeGlobalContextProperty (key: string)` API.
+- Clear all existing context properties with the `clearGlobalContext ()` API.

+> The Log Browser SDK v4.17.0 has updated the names of several APIs:
+>
+> - `getGlobalContext` instead of `getLoggerGlobalContext`
+> - `setGlobalContext` instead of `setLoggerGlobalContext`
+> - `setGlobalContextProperty` instead of `addLoggerGlobalContext`
+> - `removeGlobalContextProperty` instead of `removeLoggerGlobalContext`

 ##### NPM